-Benefits to Incorporating Your Business in Ontario
+Benefits to Incorporating Your Business

 If you are a sole-proprietor in Ontario, you may be wondering what, if any, are the benefits of incorporating your business.
 Here are but a few examples of the pros of turning your business into a corporation: